-- Green Building As further delineated in the Green Building Standards Guide, new construction or substantial rehabilitation projects must meet one (1) of the following green building standards: - ENERGY STAR (Certified Homes or Multifamily High-Rise); - Indoor airPLUS;

-- Enterprise Green Communities; - o ICC-700 National Green Building Standard; or - LEED (New Construction, Homes, Existing Building Operation and Maintenance, and Neighborhood Development).
+- Green Building As further delineated in Chapter 10: Green Building Standards Guide, new construction or substantial rehabilitation projects must meet one (1) of the following green building standards: - ENERGY STAR (Certified Homes or Multifamily High-Rise); - Indoor airPLUS; - o Enterprise Green Communities; - o ICC-700 National Green Building Standard; or - LEED (New Construction, Homes, Existing Building Operation and Maintenance, and Neighborhood Development).

-Projects involving less than substantial residential rehabilitation (i.e., less than 75% of replacement cost) must adhere to HUD CPD's Green Building Retrofit Checklist in its entirety and apply all measures within the checklist to the extent applicable to the Project's building type (i.e., single-family, multifamily, low-rise, mid-rise, etc.).
-For further details, see the Green Building Standards Guide.
+Projects involving residential rehabilitation that is not "substantial" (i.e., less than 75% of replacement cost) must adhere to HUD CPD's Green Building Retrofit Checklist in its entirety and apply all measures within the checklist to the extent applicable to the Project's building type (i.e., single-family, multifamily, low-rise, mid-rise, etc.).
+For further details, see Chapter 10: Green Building Standards Guide.

 - HUD Broadband Rule: All buildings of five (5) or more residential units in new construction or substantial rehabilitation projects must include the installation of "broadband infrastructure" as defined by 24 CFR § 5.100.
 In practice, this requires the developer to provide the wiring for high-speed internet but does not require the project to provide the internet service itself. - Accessibility: All projects must meet applicable Section 504/UFAS requirements.
 New construction projects with five (5) or more total units and substantial rehabilitation projects with 15 or more total units must provide 5% of the project's units (but not less than one [1]) for physically disabled occupants and another 2% of units (but not less than one [1]) designed to be accessible to those with visual or hearing impairments.
+See 24 CFR Part 8 and also Sec.
+504 FAQs.